dickreuter/Poker/readme.rst

 ------------------------------
 - Download pycharm communite edition as an IDE from here: https://www.jetbrains.com/pycharm/download/#section=windows
 - Install anaconda https://www.anaconda.com/products/distribution
-- Create an environment with ``conda env create -f environment.yml``
+- Create an environment with ``pip install -r requirements.txt`` and separately run pip install tesserocr
 - You also may need to get c++ runtime distributable: https://visualstudio.microsoft.com/downloads/
 - Install virtualbox from https://www.virtualbox.org/wiki/Downloads and put the poker client into the virtual box.
 That way it can be controlled without having to use the mouse in your main window.
 - Run ``main.py`` from pycharm after setting up the above created virtual environment as interpreter (check youtube)